Infinite-dimensional stochastic differential equations for Coulomb random point fields: Non-collision in ISDEs with infinitely many particles

 In this section, we prove the non-collision property of the stochastic dynamics for infinite-particle systems described by solutions of the ISDE \eqref{:12q}.

-Importantly, we do not rely on the properties of the associated quasi-regular Dirichlet forms, such as capacity.
+Importantly, we do not rely on properties of the associated quasi-regular Dirichlet forms, such as capacity.

-The main result of this section (\tref{l:41}) applies to weak solutions of the ISDE \eqref{:12q}.
-These solutions are unrelated to Dirichlet forms.
-We will apply \tref{l:41} to the solutions $ \uLX $ and $ \uLX_{\aaa} $ provided in \ssref{s:7A} and \ssref{s:81}, which are constructed via the lower Dirichlet forms.
+The main result of this section, \pref{l:41}, applies to weak solutions of the ISDE \eqref{:12q}.
+These solutions are independent of Dirichlet forms.
+We apply \pref{l:41} to the solutions $ \uLX $ and $ \uLX_{\aaa} $ constructed in \ssref{s:6B} and \ssref{s:81} via lower Dirichlet forms.